eTradeTeam/sd/process/strategies.md

 ## 4. Coding & Integration

 1. **Strategy Framework**
-   - All strategies should integrate with our shared [Strategy_Framework.md](./Strategy_Framework.md) for consistency.
+   - All strategies may benefit from being integrated with our shared [Strategy_Framework.md](./Strategy_Framework.md) for consistency.
    - This ensures entries, exits, and money management rules are **modular** and maintainable.
+   - <mark>Note:</mark>: The strategy framework is one of the areas for collaboartive development.
+As of May 2025, it does not yet exist.

 2. **Platform-Specific Implementation**
    - **TradeStation EasyLanguage**: Typically one `.eld` or `.els` file per strategy.